Kootenai County and Coeur d’Alene Current Real Estate Market | June 2026

 Post Falls Housing Market Update

 Post Falls remains one of the county’s key value markets.
-Its location, relative affordability compared with some Coeur d’Alene segments, and access to commuting routes continue to keep it attractive for a wide range of buyers.
-The city is still highly relevant for first-time buyers, relocation buyers, and households looking for more space without paying prime Coeur d’Alene pricing.
+Its location, relative affordability compared with many Coeur d’Alene segments, access to I-90, and proximity to Spokane continue to keep it attractive for a wide range of buyers.
+The city is still highly relevant for first-time buyers, relocation buyers, move-up buyers, and households looking for more practical pricing without leaving Kootenai County.

 Learn more here: Living in Post Falls, Idaho.